ibnuda/fpmortals/manuscript/complete.md

   (Either[A, B] => C) => C
 ~~~~~~~~

-which is much simpler: we only need to ask the users of our framework to provide
-a `Either[A, B] => C`.

 yang jauh lebih sederhana.
 Kita cuma perlu untuk menyuruh pengguna untuk
 menyediakan `Either[A, B] => C`.

-The same line of reasoning can be used to prove that

 Dengan penalaran yang sama, kita bisa membuktikan bahwa